An infinite class of quantum codes derived from duadic constacyclic codes: Background

 \end{theorem}

-As it is stated in Proposition 2 of \cite{Lisonek} and Theorem 4.5.4 of \cite{RezaThesis}, the parameter $e$ of Theorem \ref{lisonek} can be easily computed for linear cyclic and constacyclic codes over $\F_4$ using the formula $e=|A \cap -2A|$, where $A$ is the defining set of such code.
+As it is stated in Proposition 2 of \cite{Lisonek} and Theorem 4.5.4 of \cite{RezaThesis}, the parameter $e$ of Theorem \ref{lisonek}, which measures Hermitian dual-containment deficiency of a linear code over $\F_4$, can be easily computed for linear cyclic and constacyclic codes over $\F_4$ using the formula $e=|A \cap \mu_{-2}(A)|$, where $A$ is the defining set of such code.
 The above results are our main tools in this paper to construct infinite classes of binary quantum codes.